 To help you make the most of this event, here are a few quick tips:

 Peak recruiting time for UCSB is Fall quarter (October/ November).
-You should have your info session planned months in advance internally and will need to coordinate with college at least a month prior your desired date.
+You should have your info session planned months in advance internally and will need to coordinate with the college at least a month prior to your desired date.
 This means formulating your plan for recruiting during the summer.
 Create a one-page flyer that we can distribute to the students and post around campus to advertise the event.
 We will want to market the event to the students for 3 weeks to ensure the best attendance.
 Think about other ways to leverage this visit to campus.
 You can hold office hours during the day for drop in appointments with students, meet with relevant student organizations, attend career fairs, and more.
 If you plan far enough ahead, we can help ensure you make the most out of this event.

 Bring Charismatic Speakers and Alumni